wp-plugins/cms-tree-page-view/readme.txt

 == Screenshots ==

 1. The page tree in action
-2. Edit, view and add pages (choices visible upon mouse over).
+2. Edit, view and even add multiple pages at once!
-3. Search pages.
+3. Search pages
 4. Drag-and-drop to rearrange/change the order of the pages.
 5. The tree is also available on the dashboard and therefore available immediately after you login.
-6. The settings page - choose where you want the tree to show up
+6. Users of WPML can find all their languages in the tree
-7. Users of WPML can find all their languages in the tree
+7. Quickly switch between regular list view and tree view using the switch icon

 == Changelog ==

-= 1.x =
+= 1.2 =
 - Added option to show the tree in the regular post overview screen.
 Makes the tree view fit into the regular workflow and GUI much better.
 To enable: go to settings > CMS Tree Page View > Tick the option "On post overview screen".
 Then go to for example the pages overview screen and in the upper right corner there will be an icon to switch between the regular list view and the tree view of this plugin.
 - Fixed so search button now looks more like the rest of the WordPress GUI
 - Fixed a undefined index warning